Field Note · Operating Economics

 - Product development: AI-assisted engineering made the $300,000 estimate functionally obsolete.
 Custom websites in under a week at under $100 in compute.
 Core integrations that previously took two weeks to configure now deploy in a day.
 Planning tools built in eight hours for less than $40 in compute, replacing $2,000/month in labour overhead.

 - Marketing: I used to pay a marketing and Google Ads agency to manage our digital presence.
-I have replaced that engagement with custom AI agents that handle content strategy, ad optimization, and performance monitoring — continuously, not on a monthly billing cycle.
+I have replaced that engagement with custom AI agents that handle content strategy, ad optimisation, and performance monitoring — continuously, not on a monthly billing cycle.

 - Executive operations: Our entire executive assistant function — scheduling, inbox management, meeting preparation, follow-up coordination — is now handled by agents I built.
 Tasks that used to require dedicated administrative support now run automatically.